 Kevin Doyle, LPC, LSATP established his private practice in 2008 after 22 years working full-time in addiction treatment.
-He specializes in working with professionals (health care, lawyers, etc.) and is an approved provider for the Virginia Health Practitioners Monitoring Program (VA-HPMP), as well as with young people (college students and young adults), particularly those in early recovery or making transitions in recovery and/or education, including student-athletes.
+He specializes in working with healthcare professionals and is an approved provider for the Virginia Health Practitioners Monitoring Program (VA-HPMP), as well as with college students and young adults.

 In his full-time work, Doyle served as an Associate Professor in the Counselor Education program at Longwood University from 2012-20.
 Previously he was the the Vice-President and Director of Enhancement for Phoenix House of the Mid-Atlantic (formerly Vanguard Services Unlimited), a non–profit, substance abuse treatment agency based in Arlington (Va.).
 He has also been an adjunct professor at the University of Virginia, where he taught in the College of Arts and Sciences and at the Curry School of Education.

 In 2013, Doyle founded the "Longwood Recovers" program for students, faculty, and staff in recovery from substance abuse and addiction, and previously, in 2007, he facilitated the founding of “Hoos in Recovery,” a support network over 60 strong for students, faculty, and staff in recovery from alcoholism or other addictions at the University of Virginia.